recoilme/pudge/README.md

 // select keys from db where key>7 order by keys asc limit 2 offset 0
  ```

  - Pudge will work well on SSD or spined disks.
 Pudge doesn't eat memory or storage or your sandwich.
 No hidden compaction/rebalancing/resizing and so on tasks.
 No LSM Tree.
 No MMap.
 It's a very simple database with less than 1K LOC.
-It's good for [simple pet website](https://github.com/recoilme/tgram) or highload system
+It's good for [simple social network](https://github.com/recoilme/tgram) or highload system

 ## Disadvantages